Professional Assessment and Certification Center

 American College Testing (ACT)

-COMPASS – candidates who desire to take a remote COMPASS exam for another college or institution other than Atlanta Technical College can do so by visiting or calling the PAC Center.
-COMPASS is a computer-adaptive college placement test that allows educators to better (1) evaluate potential incoming students’ skill levels in Reading, Writing Skills, Writing Essay, Math, and English as a Second Language; (2) Place students in appropriate courses and (3) Connect students to the resources they need to achieve academic success.
-For more information, visit www.act.org/compass/, click on the appropriate exam for test taking tips and sample test questions.
+Compass is a computer-adaptive college placement test that allows educators to better (1) evaluate potential incoming students’ skill levels in Math, Reading, Writing Skills, Writing Essay and English as a Second Language; (2) Place students in appropriate courses and (3) Connect students to the resources they need to achieve academic success.
+For more information, visit www.act.org/compass/, click on the appropriate exam area for test taking tips and sample questions.

 HOBET (Health Occupations Basic Entrance Test) V is a multiple-choice assessment of basic academic knowledge in reading, mathematics, science and English and language usage.
 Colleges use this assessment to determine readiness for an allied health program and to ensure one will be successful in the career area.
 The objectives assessed on the HOBET V exam are those which allied health educators deemed most appropriate and relevant to measure entry level skills and abilities of allied health students.
 To learn more, visit http://www.atialliedhealth.com/schools/retention/hobet.aspx